 To address this concern, Fig. 14(b) has been updated with the plot shown below.
 The original Fig. 14(b), now referred to as Fig. 14 (b-o), included data collected from the specimen shown at the bottom of the plot.
 This earlier prototype experienced some minor plastic deformation as a result of the laser cutting.
 This plastic deformation resulted in the contact-aid being engaged “at rest” or in the unloaded configuration.
 As a result, the benefit of the contact-aid increasing stiffness can be observed in the experimental results, but the “inflection” point was not observable because the contact-aid was already “closed”.

-The updated Fig. 14(b), referred to as Fig. 14 (b-u), includes data collected from a specimen cut using lower power such that the plastic deformation was significantly reduced/eliminated.
+The updated Fig. 14(b), referred to as Fig. 14 (b-u) below, includes data collected from a specimen cut using lower power such that the plastic deformation was significantly reduced/eliminated.
 Therefore, in this specimen, the contact-aid is “open” or not engaged in the unloaded configuration.
 As a result, both the benefit of the contact-aid increasing stiffness can be observed, and the “inflection” point where the contact-aid is engaged.

 Comparing the specimen shown at the bottoms of Fig. 14(b-o) and Fig. 14(b-u), Fig. 14(b-o) is slightly curved, indicating its plastic deformation, where as Fig. 14(b-u) is much straighter.
 In the initial submission of this manuscript, Fig. 14(b-o) was included and not updated in error.
 The experimental results in Fig. 15 and 16 include data from so called “second generation” specimen like those shown in Fig. 14(b-u) where the plastic deformation issue was corrected.
-An explanation of the differences between the plots in Fig. 14 was updated in lines 445-451.
+An explanation of the differences between the plots in Fig. 14 was updated in lines 448-454 .